As an Amazon Associate I earn from qualifying purchases.

 No eggs in these biscuits!
 They’re light and fluffy.
 The pumpkin and butter act as the “glue” for these savory scones.

-This method of cutting out biscuit dough insures the edges of the dough are fresh and able to bake upward as best as possible.
+This method of carefully cutting out biscuit dough insures the edges of the dough are intact and able to bake upward as best as possible.

 A little butter brushed on top of the biscuit dough, and these not-actually-so-butter-laden biscuits have all the buttery flavor you need from a biscuit alongside that savory pumpkin overload.

-Just a quick 12-14 minute bake in the oven will yield 6 amazingly flavorful and buttery herbed pumpkin biscuits.
-We could barely let them cool down the whole way before eating them, which was great!
-Because biscuits are best served warm.
+Just a quick 14 to 16 minute bake in the oven will yield 6 amazingly flavorful and buttery herbed pumpkin biscuits.
+We can barely let them cool down the whole way before eating them, which is great!
+Because biscuits are typically best served warm.

 THE BEST WAY TO SERVE SAVORY HERBED PUMPKIN BISCUITS

-I think, though, that my favorite way to consume these savory herbed pumpkin biscuits was as the vehicle for a breakfast sandwich.
-Matt fried up an egg with a piece of sharp cheddar and then plopped some sage breakfast sausages on top.
+I think that my favorite way to consume these savory herbed pumpkin biscuits is as the vehicle for a breakfast sandwich.
+I love eating these biscuits with just an egg, just some sage breakfast sausages, or with both + a slice of sharp cheddar for a real treat.

 I hope you’ll give these savory pumpkin biscuits a try, because pumpkin needs some savory love all up in this season of sweet pumpkin spice.
 I guarantee you won’t be disappointed!